ember-learn/guides-source/guides/release/configuring-ember/feature-flags.md

 A newly-flagged feature is only available in canary builds and can be enabled at runtime through your project's configuration file.

-At the start of a beta cycle the Ember core team evaluates each new feature.
+At the start of a beta cycle, the Ember core team evaluates each new feature.
 Features deemed stable are made available in the next beta and enabled by default.

-Beta features that receive negative feedback from the community are disabled in the next beta point release, and are not included in the next stable release.
+Beta features that receive negative feedback from the community are disabled in the next beta point release and are not included in the next stable release.
 They may still be included in the next beta cycle if the issues/concerns are resolved.

-Once the beta cycle has completed, the next stable release will include any features that were enabled during the beta cycle.
-At this point the feature flags will be removed from the canary and future beta branches, and the feature becomes part of the framework.
+Once the beta cycle has been completed, the next stable release will include any features that were enabled during the beta cycle.
+At this point, the feature flags will be removed from the canary and future beta branches, and the feature becomes part of the framework.

 ## Flagging Details
 The flag status in the generated build is controlled by the [`@ember/canary-features`](https://github.com/emberjs/ember.js/blob/main/packages/@ember/canary-features/index.ts) package.
 This package exports a list of all available features and their current status.

-A feature can have one of a three flags:
+A feature can have one of three flags:

 * `true` - The feature is **present** and **enabled**: the code behind the flag is always enabled in the generated build.